Project Need

 Install a cement boat ramp to make it safer for anglers to launch non-motorized boats/rafts into the LPR enabling anglers to float and fish the LPR.

 Prevent future erosion and additional sediment input into the LPR from this area.
 This will also help and benefit the various trout species in the LPR including; Brown Trout, Rainbow Trout, Mountain Whitefish and Bonneville Cutthroat Trout.
 These are the fish species anglers target in the LPR.
-This project will allow anglers to continue to have access these fish species as they fish the LPR.
+This project will allow anglers to continue to have access to these fish species as they fish the LPR.
+The large information kiosk will help direct and inform anglers and recreationist how to safely use and appreciate the opportunities that area being provided.

 Project Location/Timing Justification (Why Here?
 Why Now?):